canonical/craft-providers/HACKING.rst

 ###########
 Some other tools we use for code quality include:

-- Black_ for code formatting
 - pytest_ for testing
-- ruff_ for linting (and some additional formatting)
+- ruff_ for code formatting and linting

 A complete list is kept in our pyproject.toml_ file in dev dependencies.